joshuaclayton/specit/README.markdown

 * beLessThan (checks a number is less than another)
 * beLessThanOrEqualTo (checks a number is less than or equal to another)
 * beGreaterThan (checks a number is greater than another)
+* beGreaterThanOrEqualTo (checks a number is greater than or equal to another)

 ## What's it do?